emilpriver/go-hugo-portfolio/content/blog/github-actions/using-github-actions-with-private-repositories-in-the-same-organization-a-solution-for-golang-projects.md

 ```

 This error occurred because we needed to log in to our git user for GO as well.
-If git is now using ssh, it uses `.NETRC` to store passwords and usernames for some cases.
+We are not able to use SSH so we uses standard HTTPS login meaning we use `.NETRC` to store passwords and usernames.
 We used another Github Actions script called `little-core-labs/netrc-creds@master` to log in our git user.
 We passed in our personal access token and other required information as parameters, as shown in the following YAML code:

 ```yaml
 name: Apply netrc creds with direct input